 Not all birth defects are immediately apparent to parents.
 While over 150,000 each year are born with structural birth defects (these include heart defects, spina bifida, and other malformations of bones and organs), many more will be diagnosed with functional birth defects.
 A functional birth defect is some kind of abnormality in the child’s body system that emerges at some point, perhaps weeks, months, or even years after the child is born.
-Autism, attention-deficit and learning disorders, as well as a range of intellectual impairments are some functional defects that can later appear in a child.
+Autism, attention deficit, and learning disorders—as well as a range of intellectual impairments—are some of the functional defects that can later appear in a child.
+If your child suffered a birth injury, a knowledgeable Pittsburgh birth defect injury lawyer can help.

 It is important to distinguish between birth injuries and birth defects, as the law does.
-A birth defect is a health condition or illness that forms while the infant is still in the womb while a birth injury occurs while the mother is in labor or in the process of delivering the baby.
+A birth defect is a health condition or illness that forms while the infant is still in the womb.
+A birth injury occurs while the mother is in labor or in the process of delivering the baby.

 If you believe that your child’s birth defect went undetected or was caused by doctor negligence, please contact Matzus Law today for a free case evaluation.